amaelkady/FM-2D/README.md

 ---------
 Elkady, A. (2021).
 "FM-2D v1.2105" Zenodo, DOI: 10.5281/zenodo.4744358.

 Elkady, A. (2021).
-"Open-Source Platform for the Structural Modeling and Analysis of Buildings Assets."
-SoftwareX, (under review).
+"FM-2D: Open-Source Platform for the Numerical Modeling and Seismic Analysis of Buildings."
+SoftwareX, (in press).